 Humans have evolved a complex menu of mating strategies.
 These include long-term committed mating, brief sexual encounters, infidelity, mate poaching, and mate guarding.
 Long-term mate preferences are complex, reflecting desires for many different qualities such as kindness, intelligence, mutual attraction, love, dependability, and good health.
+Some are cross-culturally variable, such as the desire for virgin spouses.
 Two universal clusters of sex differences are the desire for youth and beauty (men value more than women) and the desire for a mate who has good financial prospects and elevated social status (women value more than men).
 These profound sex differences have been documented in studies of expressed preferences, as well as in studies of actual marriages, responses to personals ads, and tactics of mate attraction, mate retention, competitor derogation, and intersexual deception.

-The empirical evidence supports the evolution-based hypothesis that men have evolved a more powerful desire for a variety of sex partners than have women.
-The evolutionary logic for this sex difference is straightforward - men who succeeded in securing sexual access to a variety of women would have achieved greater reproductive success than men who did not.
-Women, in contrast, generally cannot increase their reproductive output by having sex with many man.
+The empirical evidence supports the evolutionary psychological hypothesis that men have evolved a more powerful desire for a variety of sex partners than have women.
+The evolutionary logic for this sex difference is straightforward-men who succeeded in securing sexual access to a variety of women would have achieved greater reproductive success than men who did not.
+Ancestral women, in contrast, could not increase their reproductive output by having sex with many men.
 Nonetheless, there is a hidden side to female sexuality, and some women some of the time also pursue short-term matings.
 Because women's short-term mating can be risky, it is reasonable to hypothesize that ancestral women received benefits from short-term mating that outweighed the costs.
-The leading hypotheses for why women engage in short-term mating, especially extra-pair mating, are the possibility of acquiring good genes that can be passed to her offspring, increasing her access to material resources, and the possibility of switching to a better mate.
-Nonetheless, women who cuckold their husbands historically have inflicted large reproductive cost on their regular mates.
+The leading hypotheses for why women engage in short-term mating, especially extra-pair mating, are the possibility of acquiring good genes that can be passed to her offspring, increasing her access to material resources, and switching to a better mate.

+Women who cuckolded their husbands historically have inflicted large reproductive costs on their regular mates.
 Cuckolded men risk diverting years or decades of parental resources to a rival's offspring.
-The principle of co-evolution predicts that men have evolved adaptations designed to defend against the diversion of their mate's sexual and reproductive resources.
+The principle of co-evolution predicts that men have evolved adaptations designed to defend against the diversion of their mate's sexual and reproductive resources

-Jealousy as an emotion has been proposed as one such evolved defense mechanism.
+Jealousy as an emotion has been proposed as one evolved defense mechanism.
 The empirical evidence strongly supports several evolution-based hypotheses about the psychological design of jealousy.
 Male jealousy, more than women's, is triggered by signals of sexual infidelity and rivals to exceed them on the qualities that women are known to want in a mate such as good financial prospects.
 Women's jealousy, more than men's, is activated by signals of emotional infidelity (and hence potential long-term diversion of commitments) as well as by rivals who exceed them on facial and bodily attractiveness.